20180129 Q2 Blog3 8 Essential Skills Header

-The single most important skill for any project manager in any business can easily be determined if you take a look at why projects fail.
+The single most important skill for any project manager in any business can easily be determined if you look at why projects fail.
 ‘Bad communication’ is the undisputed winner of this not-so-elegant contest.

 In other words, great project managers are great communicators.
 They know how to define clear goals, explain the tasks at hand in a way that enables all team members to immediately know what’s expected of them, and enlighten the customer or requester with concrete results.
 They also know when a phone call or a meeting is required to get everyone on the same page, or when a simple email does the trick.

-Project managers are assertive and likable at the same time.
+Project managers are assertive and likeable at the same time.
 They know how to inspire, set a clear vision and motivate each team member to work effectively towards a shared goal, setting concrete goals and objectives.

 People are only human after all, so many projects come with their fair share of (personal and professional) conflicts.
 A great project manager can defuse any conflict and create a win-win scenario for everyone.